Motivic integration and Milnor fiber: Thom-Sebastiani formula

-In this section, we choose to work with varieties over $\C$ with $\G_m$-actions instead of $\hat \mu$-actions.
-To that end, we shall mainly work in the $\ACVF$-model $\puC$ with $\bb S = \C \cup \Q$.
-Even though $\Gamma \cong \Q$ is only a definable sort of $\puC$, the Hrushovski-Kazhdan integration theory still goes through.
+\begin{rem} In this section, we choose to work with varieties over $\C$ with $\G_m$-actions instead of $\hat \mu$-actions.
+This corresponds to working in the $\ACVF$-model $\puC$ with $\bb S = \C \cup \Q$.
+Now, although $\Gamma \cong \Q$ is only a definable sort of $\puC$ (see Remark~\ref{imag:Gam}), the Hrushovski-Kazhdan integration theory still goes through.
 This is not explicitly stated in \cite{hrushovski:kazhdan:integration:vf} but is included in the more general assumption of ``effectiveness'' there; in \cite{Yin:special:trans} and its sequels, $\vv(\VF(\bb S))$ is assumed to be nontrivial, but this is merely for convenience and is by no means an essential requirement.
+Note that $\Q$ will become redundant if any additional parameters from, say, $\MM(\puC)$ or $\RV^{\circ\circ}(\puC)$ are used, since then every element in $\Q$ is definable. \end{rem}

 Let $z \in f^{-1}(0)$ be a $\C$-rational point.
-As before, since the discussion below will be of a local nature, we may assume that $X$ is actually affine (hence a definable subset of $\VF^n$ for some $n$) and, without loss of generality, $z = 0$.
+As before, since the discussion below will be of a local nature, we may assume that $X$ is affine (hence a definable subset of $\VF^n$ for some $n$) and, without loss of generality, $z = 0$.
 Write $X \cap \MM^n$ as $X(\MM)$.
 We shall consider definable sets of the form